jeongwoopark0514/GGSE-Wiki/index.md

 Besides these issues, there are other challenges such as lack of team cohesion, formal and informal agreement, and so on (Ramesh et al., 2006).

 ## Common cultural differences in distributed SE development
-The globalisation is taking place everywhere, but people from different countries have different work ethics, culture, individual perception and etc. One of the key challenges discovered from the previous section is 'Cultural Diversity'.
+Globalisation is taking place everywhere, but people from different countries have different work ethics, culture, individual perception, etc. One of the key challenges discovered in the previous section is 'Cultural Diversity'.
 Cultural Diversity can certainly bring some benefits to the team.
-The heterogeneous groups have higher level of collaboration and conflict management, so they tend to achieve consensus in a higher quality (Paul et al., 2004).
-Cultural diversity can also bring creativity, innovation and problem solving skills within the team (Milewski et al., 2008).
-However, cultural difference can also negatively affect the team.
-Thus, it is crucial to look at what kind of cultural challenges can occur while working in Agile setting, which is a common methodology used by many companies.
+The heterogeneous groups have a higher level of collaboration and conflict management, so they tend to achieve consensus of higher quality (Paul et al., 2004).
+Cultural diversity can also bring creativity, innovation and problem-solving skills to the team (Milewski et al., 2008).
+However, the cultural difference can also negatively affect the team.
+Thus, it is crucial to look at what kind of cultural challenges can occur while working in an Agile setting, which is a common methodology used by many companies.

 Distributed software engineering comes with the collaboration of people with different cultures and habits.
 This means that the ability to cover these cultural differences can lead to a better understanding within a team.
 Hofstede made a distinction between six types of cultural dimensions (Van Solingen, 2022).